mzakany23/django-boxoffice-mojo/readme.md

 ```
 ###get_movies
-Give a url, get json.
 BeautifulSoup makes traversing the dom all too easy.

 ```python
 from bs4 import BeautifulSoup